OCEAN-WAVE-ATMOSPHERE INTERACTIONS IN REGIONAL SEAS

 Other members of the proposing team: Chris Harris, Andy Saulter, Juan Castillo Sanchez, Tamzin Palmer (Met Office).

-• Examine the sensitivity of ocean-wave-atmosphere feedbacks to model physics and system resolution choices,
+- Examine the sensitivity of ocean-wave-atmosphere feedbacks to the details of model physics and system resolution choices,

-• Demonstrate the value of providing CMEMS products from ocean-wave systems that are fully coupled with an atmospheric component relative to those running in forced mode.
+- Demonstrate the value of providing CMEMS products from ocean-wave systems that are fully coupled with the atmosphere relative to those run with no feedbacks.

 To deliver the project, a set of coupled and uncoupled ocean, wave and atmosphere model configurations were established, and used to conduct experiments ranging from a few days to a number of years in duration.
 Figure A shows the modelling systems and research domain used in this work.
 The focus is on a state-of-the-art fully coupled ocean-wave-atmosphere system running at high resolution, encompassing around 174 million grid points in total across components, to represent the various interations and feedbacks which exist between the ocean, wave, atmopshere and land environments.

 Working with others, the OWAIRS project has delivered new technical capability in the form of improvements to the NEMO community ocean model, which are now available for inclusion and application across CMEMS ocean systems.

 Several new research insights have been delivered through analysis of the OWAIRS experiments, which are summarised in a series of ten Key Results for use by CMEMS developers when considering future evolution of their systems.
 For example, Figure B shows the change in sea surface temperature for a simulation of a summer time case study due to use of surface wave information.